 2. You cannot split property equally unless previously agreed.
 Complex legal issues can arise when trying to divide your property estate in the relationship ending.
 You are not legally entitled to any of the property unless agreed in your cohabitation agreement.
 The ownership of property for couples in a cohabiting relationship can be confusing, and trying to resolve it can be lengthy and costly.

 3. Intestacy regulations don’t cover cohabiting couples.
 If one partner dies without leaving a will, your cohabiting partner will not automatically inherit their part of your estate if you pass.

 4. You have no legal right to claim finances.
 Like with property, because you are not in a legally binding relationship, you are not entitled to any part of your partners’ finances, even if they are a high earner in the event of separation.
 The complexity and regulations with property and finances are also applicable to child care and child support.

 I’m cohabiting: how can i protect myself and my family?

 “Love just isn’t enough.
 Cohabiting couples stand to lose it all if the worst happens.
 You could be left with nothing.”

 A cohabitation agreement is easily the safest and cheapest option for any couple, romantic or not, who choose to enter a cohabiting relationship.

 A cohabitation agreement is essentially like a prenuptial agreement but without the marital elements.
-It is simply a legal document that sets out how combined assets will be dealt with in the event of a relationship breakdown.
-It also sets out what each parties responsibilities are during the relationship, in the main ares such as finance, property and childcare.
+It is simply a legal document that sets out how to deal with combined assets in the event of a relationship breakdown.
+It also sets out what each parties responsibilities are during the relationship, in areas such as finance, property and childcare.

-Cohabitation agreements are legally binding once they’ve been drafted by a lawyer.
-They provide certainty on any issues that you feel need clarity or discussion and can save both parties time and money further down the line, and can save you from stressful and lengthy court proceedings.
+Cohabitation agreements are legally binding once a lawyer drafts them.
+They provide certainty on any issues and save both parties time and money further down the line and save you from stressful and lengthy court proceedings.

 the future for cohabiting